 Check with your local planning and zoning administrator to verify the height allowed on your property.

-All structures are required to meet floodplain standards in areas where a floodplain is mapped.
-Where floodplain is not mapped, the elevation to which the lowest floor (including basement) is placed or flood-proofed must be at least three feet above the ordinary high water level or highest known water level, whichever is greater.
+Within all shoreland areas, structures must be placed at an elevation consistent with the applicable floodplain regulatory elevations, where these elevations are known.
+Where these elevations are not known, the lowest floor, including basement, must be placed or flood-proofed at least three feet above the ordinary high water level or highest known water level, whichever is greater.
 Check with your local planning and zoning administrator to verify the required elevation on your property.

 The state shoreland rules also require that any grading or filling of wetlands must meet or exceed the wetland protection standards under Minnesota Rules, Chapter 8420.

 - How can I address high water levels on my property?

 Damage to property is common in situations where structures have been placed too close to the shoreline, or where the natural shoreline has been altered.
 If flooding poses a threat to structures, the long-term sustainable solution is to move vulnerable structures out of low lying areas and/or elevate them.
 Flood insurance will cover a portion of the costs to move or elevate a structure after it has been substantially damaged.

 Shorelines that have been altered and cleared of natural vegetation (e.g. beaches, lawns) are particularly vulnerable to erosion and loss of property.
 Riprap is then often used to correct an eroding shoreline.
 While riprap has its place, a natural shoreline restoration – utilizing deep rooted and woody vegetation - can be a more effective and economical approach over the long term.
 Many county soil and water conservation districts can provide assistance, including financial assistance, with these types of restorations.